MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 <!-- Subtitle: When taking a heap snapshot, you can now filter to new node types representing hidden classes and descriptor arrays in V8, the JavaScript engine of Microsoft Edge. -->

 In Microsoft Edge 103, when taking a heap snapshot in the **Memory** tool, there are two new node types:
+*  **BigInt** - Used to represent and manipulate values that are too large to be represented by the **Number** node type.
+See [BigInt](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 *  **Object shape** - Refers to the hidden classes and descriptor arrays that V8 (the JavaScript engine of Microsoft Edge) uses to understand and index the properties on objects.
-*  **BigInt** - Used to represent and manipulate values that are too large to be represented by the **Number** node type.
+See [HiddenClasses and DescriptorArrays](https://v8.dev/blog/fast-properties#hiddenclasses-and-descriptorarrays) in _Fast properties in V8_.

 ![BigInt and Object Shape memory node types.](devtools-103-images/memory-node-types.png)